 On November 3, 1917, most of the detachment, including Landon, went to Grantham in Lincolnshire to attend gunnery school at Harrowby Camp.
 Fifty of these men departed on November 19, 1917, for flying schools, but Landon was among the men who remained at Grantham until early December and completed two two-week machine gun courses, the first on the Vickers, the second on the Lewis machine gun.

 On December 3, 1917, the remaining men at Grantham were posted to flying training squadrons.
-Landon, along with Robert Jenkins Griffith, Harrison Barbour Irwin, Robert Thomas Palmer, Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom had been in Landon’s O.S.U. ground school class), was assigned to No. 50 Squadron at Harrietsham near Maidstone in Kent.8 No. 50 Squadron was a home defense squadron, but it evidently also provided pilot training.
+Landon, along with Robert Jenkins Griffith, Harrison Barbour Irwin, Robert Thomas Palmer, Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in Landon’s O.S.U. ground school class), was assigned to No. 50 Squadron at Harrietsham near Maidstone in Kent.8 No. 50 Squadron was a home defense squadron, but it evidently also provided pilot training.
 Its available aircraft at the turn of the year included the B.E.2e and the A.W.
 FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter.9 The obsolete B.E.2e may have been used for training.

 By late March 1918 Landon had progressed enough to be recommended for his commission as a first lieutenant; the cable belatedly confirming the appointment is dated May 13, 1918.10 Landon was placed on active duty on May 30, 1918.11 A passing remark in Harold Ernest Goettler’s diary (“Ed Landon who was at Sedgeford”) indicates that Landon trained at Sedgeford in Norfolk, perhaps at No. 9 Training Squadron or No. 110 Squadron, at either of which he would have had the opportunity to fly DH.4s (two-seater aircraft used for reconnaissance and bombing).11a